Programme for professionals

 PITCH SESSION at 10 am.
 EET

-PITCH -session with 8 independent artists and groups.
-Artists will introduce and pitch their international touring performances for adults and children for seasons 2022-2024.
+PITCH -session with 8 independent Finnish artists or groups.
+Artists will introduce and pitch their international touring performances for adults and children for the seasons 2022-2024.

-Artists: Elviira Davidow, Elina Lajunen, Niina Lindroos, Erika Makki, Merja Pöyhönen, Alma Rajala, Outi Sippola, Timo Väntsi
+Artists: Elviira Davidow, Erika Malkki, Merja Pöyhönen, Alma Rajala, Outi Sippola, Timo Väntsi

-Pitching videos are available for participants till the end of November.
+Pitching videos are available for registered participants till the end of November.

 PROFESSIONAL MEETING & DISCUSSION: at 3:00pm.
 EET